deepset-ai/deepset-cloud-sdk/README.md

 ```

 ## Contributing
 We welcome contributions from the open source community to enhance the deepset Cloud SDK.
-I
-f you would like to contribute, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines and instructions on how to get started.
+If you would like to contribute, have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and instructions on how to get started.
 We appreciate your contributions, whether they're bug fixes, new features, or documentation improvements.